FenrirTheGray/sit-projekat-2025/documentation/style-guide.md

 ## Intro
 This document serves as a guide for agreed upon, naming conventions, text formatting and visual styles.

-Preferred writting language is English unles stated otherwise.
+Preferred writting language is English unless stated otherwise.

 ---